 You should ensure the Town Clerk has agreed your application is complete no less than 8 weeks before you need to commence spending on your project.

 Applications will then be assessed by the Finance Committee who will either authorise up to £500 or make a recommendation for a decision at the next Full Council meeting for higher amounts.
 Dates of the meetings of Full Council are publicised on our website and by contacting the Town Council office.
 As a member of the public, you are welcome to attend Full Council meetings and those at which your application is considered.
 However, applicants may only answer questions addressed to them by the Chairman and are not permitted to take part in the discussion.
 Applicants will be advised of the decision following the meeting.
-On request, applicants will be provided with a copy of the completed scoring criteria and relevant literature.
+On request, applicants will be provided with an explanation for reaching the decision made..

 2.6 How applications are assessed